hollingsworthd/jBrowserDriver/README.md

 Example: `java -Djbd.browsergui=true -Djbd.quickrender=false -jar myapp.jar`

 ### Building
 Install and configure [Maven v3.x](https://maven.apache.org/download.cgi) (which is also available in most Linux package repos) and then from the project root run `mvn clean compile install`.
 To use in [Eclipse](http://www.eclipse.org/downloads/), either import the existing Java project from the root directory or import the pom.xml file via the [M2E plugin](https://marketplace.eclipse.org/content/maven-integration-eclipse-luna-and-newer).
 However, if you merely want to use this as a dependency in a separate project, see the [Download](https://github.com/MachinePublishers/jBrowserDriver#download) section.
-Pull requests are welcome, and so are dev discussions by opening a [new issue](https://github.com/MachinePublishers/jBrowserDriver/issues/new).
+Pull requests are welcome.
+Feel free to discuss bugs and new features by opening a [new issue](https://github.com/MachinePublishers/jBrowserDriver/issues/new).

 #### To-do
 Iframes and alert dialogs are not yet handled.
 Stay tuned.